AbbasNassereddine/TicTacToe/README.md

 - `re`: For regex operations.
 - `base64`: For encoding SVG icons.

 ## How It Works

 1. **Human Mode**: Users interact with the bot, inputting moves.
 The bot processes responses and displays the updated board.
 2. **Auto Mode**: Bedrock and GPT bots take turns until a winner is determined or the board is full.
 3. **Icons**: Customizable SVG-based shapes are used to replace `X` and `O` on the board.
-4. **Game Validation**: Ensures that the game is correctly won based on Tic Tac Toe rules.
+4. **Game Validation and Testing**: Ensures that the game is correctly won based on Tic Tac Toe rules.

+## What Can be Improved

+1. Incorporate icons instesad of X and Os, however, markdown does not support generating inside preformatted blocks.Also, image generation in-text lead to slow run time
+2. Improve UI
+3. Offer more choice to user

 ## Future Enhancements